Uber Will No Longer Force Sexual Assault Survivors Into Arbitration Or NDAs

 Co-founder Travis Kalanick resigned as CEO last summer.
 New CEO Dara Khosrowshahi has said he is committed to changing the company's culture to have a new emphasis on accountability and earning trust.

-The upheaval in Uber's leadership was prompted in large part by one woman, Susan Fowler, who publicly shared her story about experiencing egregious sexual harassment at Uber — and reporting it, repeatedly, to managers and HR reps who dismissed her concerns and threatened retaliation.
+The upheaval in Uber's leadership was prompted in large part by one woman, Susan Fowler, who publicly shared her story about experiencing egregious sexual harassment at Uber and reporting it, repeatedly, to managers and human resources reps who dismissed her concerns and threatened retaliation.

 In March, Fowler urged Khosrowshahi to stop forcing harassment victims into arbitration.
 Khosrowshahi replied that he would "take a look at your suggestion."